CUNY-CL/wikipron/data/README.md

 (TEMPORARY)
-Manually generated README that links to/describes subdirectories and their README's.
+Manually generated README that links to/describes subdirectories and their READMEs.